-If you receive Disability retirement, you must complete Form MSD12: Annual Attending Physician Statement (AAPS) once each year during the first five years following your Disability retirement, and once every three years thereafter until you reach your Regular retirement age.
-Each year LASERS will mail the AAPS to you.
+If you receive Disability retirement, you must complete Form MSD12: Attending Physician Statement (APS) once every three years following your Disability retirement, until you reach Regular retirement age.
+LASERS will mail the APS to you.
 This form must be completed by a physician and returned to LASERS within 30 business days.
 Failure to comply with certification requirements will result in the termination of your Disability benefits.

-Once the AAPS is received, LASERS may require you to undergo a medical examination.
+Once the APS is received, LASERS may require you to undergo a medical examination.
 If a medical examination is required, LASERS will schedule the appointment with a State Medical Disability Board or appointed alternate physician, and notify you of the appointment time and place in writing.
 LASERS must pay the cost of this examination.
 If you fail to appear for this examination and the physician charges a cancellation fee, you will be responsible for this fee.